uc-r/uc-r.github.io/analytics/predictive/iml-package.md

 <img src="/public/images/analytics/ML_interpretation/iml-interactions-1.png" style="display: block; margin: auto;" />

 Considering `OverTime` exhibits the strongest interaction signal, the next question is which other variable is this interaction the strongest.
-The second interaction approach measures the 2-way interaction strength of feature $x_i$ and $x_j$ and performs the following steps:
+The second interaction approach measures the 2-way interaction strength of feature $$x_i$$ and $$x_j$$ and performs the following steps:

 ```
 1: i = a selected variable of interest